jacksonloops/Soc-Investigation-Writeups/README.md

 # soc-investigation-playbool
-A playbook for SOC analyst investigations that I carry out
+A playbook for simulated SOC analyst investigations that I carry out on a simulated SIEM system.
+Some of these investigations are based on REAL SIEM alerts that occured.
+(Those are marked))